RedisInsight/Tutorials/src/redis_stack/working_with_json.md

    $.description as description TEXT
 ```

-Now that we have our data indexed, it's really easy to run full-text searches on it and filter by number, tag and even geo position.
+Now that your data is indexed, it's straightforward to run full-text searches on it and filter it by number and tag.

 ```redis Query by type
 FT.SEARCH idx:bikes "@type:{eBikes}"